 When you’re in constant pain for a length of time, it can have a significantly detrimental effect on your emotional and psychological health, too.
 You may feel cut off from your friends and family as you’re no longer able to take part in activities you once enjoyed.
 You may always be exhausted as sleep is difficult due to physical discomfort.
 You may also be unable to hold down a job and consequently find you can no longer afford your usual standard of living.

-If you suffer from chronic pain, medical marijuana could significantly alleviate your symptoms and improve your quality of life.
+If you suffer from pain, medical marijuana could significantly alleviate your symptoms and improve your quality of life.
 Research has shown that medical cannabis for chronic pain can be an effective method of treatment that is far safer than many other options.

 In many states now, chronic pain is a qualifying medical condition, allowing you to be treated by medical marijuana.
 One of the latest states to approve medical marijuana for the treatment of chronic pain is New York.
 Effective March 22, 2017, chronic pain is a qualifying medical condition for the NY State Medical Marijuana Program approved by the Health Commissioner, Dr. Howard A. Zucker.